 How to tell a good mortgage deal from a bad one

-Low rates are putting pound signs in homeowners’ eyes.
-But some deals are too good to be true.
-So if you’re thinking of switching deals or getting your first mortgage, don’t be dazzled by low rates alone – you’ll also need to consider these key points to get the best deal for you.
+If you’re thinking of switching deals or getting your first mortgage, you’ll also need to consider these key points to get the best deal for you.

 Early repayment charges (ERC)